Best daily deals

 The Beats Studio Buds Plus are good earbuds for listeners who hop between Android and iOS.
 Beats' active noise canceling is a step up from the original Studio Buds.
 Small housings and a range of ear tip options make these a joy to wear for hours at a time.

-How does Beats Studio Buds Plus compare to AirPods Pro (2nd Generation)?
+How do the Beats Studio Buds Plus compare to AirPods Pro (2nd Generation)?

 For an extra thirty-some-odd dollars, the Apple AirPods Pro has a lot more to offer users than the Beats Studio Buds Plus.
 From a better control interface to better sound, features, and ANC: if you’re comparing both, the easy winner is the AirPods Pro.
 However, they’re not for everyone.